 Read Up and Become an Expert:

-National limit was tightened to 2.0 g/hr from 4.5 g/hr in 2020 as part of Phase 2.
+The national limit was tightened to 2.0 g/hr from 4.5 g/hr in 2020 as part of Phase 2.
 Cord wood was strongly encouraged.
-Many manufacturers voluntarily switched to cord wood to represent real world usage.
+Many manufacturers voluntarily switched to cord wood to represent real-world usage.

 Learn more about EPA Certification Tests and the shift from crib wood to cord wood via NESCAUM.